arlonproj/arlon/docs/overrides_proposal.md

-# Cluster Overrides - Proposal
+# Gen2 Cluster Overrides - Proposal
+This is a design proposal doc for gen2 cluster overrides.
+Right now, according to our gen2 design, we can deploy multiple clusters with same specifications from one base cluster.
+But what if we want to deploy cluster with a different sshkeyname from the same manifest?.
+To allow deploying clusters with different specifications from the same base clsuter we are introducing the concept of clusteroverrides.
+So, clusteroverrides is being able to deploy clusters with different specs using same manifest and overriding the specs which we want to change.

+We have 2 different approches to override in a cluster:

+1. Converting the git repo where base cluster is present to helm charts
+2. Overriding specifies fields using kustomize

+In the first approach, We first let user upload the base manifest in the repo and deploy the cluster from it and then convert it into helm chart, so that we will be able to override fields in the manifest.
+The downside of this approach is that we don't have a specific template for base manifest, a user can use any form of the template in which case we will not be able to convert the manifest to heml chart.

-This is a design proposal for gen2 cluster overrides.
-As of now, we have 2 different approaches discussed for overriding the clusters.
-This proposal is for the kustomize approach.
-In the kustomize approach, we create an overlay folder parallel to the basecluster folder which contains folders named with the cluster name.
-These cluster named folders contain the specific overrides to the cluster.
+So, continuing with the 2nd approach, in the kustomize approach, we create an overlay folder parallel to the basecluster folder which contains folders named with the cluster name.
+These cluster named folders contain the specific override files to the cluster.
 An example of the folder structure is as belows:

-### A folder directory layout
+### A directory layout

     .
     ├── Basecluster                  # Basecluster folder(Contains base manifest)